Web Exclusive

 The backsplash tile features vertical ridges, creating texture against the flat planes of the vanity.

-Water colors come into play, appropriately, in the shower, where Zellige tile captures the wide-ranging hues of the sea.
+Water colors come into play, appropriately, in the shower, where zellige tile captures the wide-ranging hues of the sea.
 “Those tiles add depth that feels ocean-like,” Rackenberg says.
 “It’s really cool, mostly because they’re handmade tiles, not manufactured, so each one is uniquely shaded.
 We really like the imperfections.”

 Above the bathtub, a woven reed chandelier provides a focal point — a textured, organic element that contrasts pleasingly with the smooth, white planes of the soaking tub beneath it.